fbpx

 Give IndieMassive a try here.

-Like IndieMassive, Boost Collective is a new, up-and-comer in the music distribution space – and when I say new, I mean like they literally launched their offering last year, in 2022.
+Like IndieMassive, Boost Collective is a new, up-and-comer in the music distribution space – and when I say new, I mean like they literally launched their offering in 2022.
 So, why include them on this list?
-Answer: Because they’ve got a really interesting (and, if you’re an indie artist on a budget, potentially very appealing) model.
+Answer: Because they build in promotion to their offering in a pretty cool way.

 Boost Collective’s coolest features

-On top of that, the company also offers a suite of additional services; they actually avoid labeling themselves as “just a distributor”, preferring to call their platform “a solution to help artists with all aspects of their careers”.
+The company actually avoids labeling themselves as “just a distributor”, preferring to call their platform “a solution to help artists with all aspects of their careers”.

 Practically, that means they offer things like: